-Grant H. Frazier represents clients in business and complex litigation matters involving commercial contracts, securities, corporate governance issues, partnership disputes, construction fraud, and trademark protection.
-He has tried civil matters before the Maricopa County Superior Court, Yuma County Superior Court, Arizona Court of Appeals, U.S. District Court for the District of Arizona, and U.S. Court of Appeals for the Ninth Circuit, as well as arbitration matters before the AAA and FINRA.
+Grant H. Frazier represents clients in business and complex litigation matters involving commercial contracts, securities, corporate governance, real estate, construction, partnership disputes, and trademark protection.
+He has tried civil matters before numerous Arizona superior courts, the Arizona Court of Appeals, the U.S. District Court for the District of Arizona, and the U.S. Court of Appeals for the Ninth Circuit, as well as arbitration matters before the AAA and FINRA.

-He also has experience drafting a full range of commercial, corporate, real estate, and estate documents.
+He also has experience drafting a full range of commercial, corporate, real estate, employment, and estate documents.

 Grant leverages his experience in both litigation and transactional matters in the provision of outside general counsel services.
 To sharpen his understanding of the intersection of economics, law, and public policy, he completed the highly-competitive Frédéric Bastiat Fellowship.
 Grant applies his value-added mindset to help clients with strategic planning, corporate governance, protection of intellectual property rights, positioning of businesses for acquisition, and leveraging emerging technologies in business operations.

-His scholarly works are published by Harvard, Georgetown, Arizona State University, and UC Hastings law schools, as well as by Dartmouth and Pomona colleges.
+His scholarly works have been, or will soon be, published by Harvard, Georgetown, University of Southern California, Arizona State University, and UC Hastings law schools, as well as by Dartmouth and Pomona Colleges.
 His scholarship addresses a range of novel legal and ethical approaches to topics including non-traded real estate investment trusts, Arizona’s Regulatory Sandbox, serum-based tests to objectively diagnose traumatic brain injury, CRISPR gene editing, international economic espionage, and the Senate confirmation process for U.S. Supreme Court nominees.

-Grant’s passion for making a positive impact on his community is evident from his various leadership posts and philanthropic efforts.
-He serves as Secretary of the Board of Directors for the Center for Law and Military Policy, Chairman of the Claremont Colleges Rugby Board of Directors, Member of Senator Martha McSally’s Young Professionals Leadership Team, Attorney Editor for the Journal for Law, Policy & Military Affairs, and an alumni admissions interviewer for Pomona College.
+Demand for Grant's counsel transcends the law.
+His passion for making a positive impact on his community is evident from his various leadership posts.
+He was elected by ASU Law's Board of Directors to ASU Law's Advisory Council in 2020 and appointed by Arizona Governor Doug Ducey to Arizona's Civil Rights Advisory Board (ACRAB) in 2021.
+Grant also serves as Secretary of the Board of Directors for the Center for Law and Military Policy (CLMP), Chairman of the Claremont Colleges Rugby Board of Directors, Attorney Editor for the Journal of Law, Policy & Military Affairs, and an alumni admissions interviewer for Pomona College.
 He is also an active member of the Phoenix Committee on Foreign Relations (PCFR) and the Federalist Society.

 Grant earned his law degree from ASU’s Sandra Day O’Connor College of Law in 2019 with a Law, Science, and Technology certificate.
 He externed with the Hon.
 Bridget E. Bade, now of the U.S. Court of Appeals for the Ninth Circuit; Hon.
 David A. Thompson of the California Court of Appeal, Fourth Appellate District, Division Three; and the Arizona Attorney General’s Civil Litigation Division.
 Grant also worked as a Policy Analyst for a member of the Arizona House of Representatives; as a consultant determining the applicability of special privileges as part of a U.S. Congressional investigation; and on the Advisory Council of an education technology company.

-While in law school, Grant served as Editor-in-Chief of the American Bar Association’s science and technology journal – Jurimetrics Journal; Visiting Editor of the Harvard Journal of Law & Public Policy; and as founding Editor-in-Chief of the Journal for Law, Policy & Military Affairs.
+While in law school, Grant served as Editor-in-Chief of the American Bar Association’s science and technology journal – Jurimetrics Journal ; Visiting Editor of the Harvard Journal of Law & Public Policy ; and as founding Editor-in-Chief of the Journal of Law, Policy & Military Affairs.
 He also served as President of the ASU Law Federalist Society; Vice President of Law Students for Veterans Legal Issues; Symposium Chair for the 2019 Federalist Society National Student Symposium – the largest law student conference in the U.S.; ASU Law’s Student Senator to the ASU Graduate and Professional Student Association (GPSA); and logged the second most pro bono hours in his graduating class.

 He graduated from Pomona College in 2016 with a B.A. in Philosophy, Politics, and Economics.
 While at Pomona College, Grant captained his football and rugby teams – earning All-League and All-American honors in both sports.